scipy/scipy/docs/tutorial.rst

 Beyond basic usage, Spline2 also has the methods

 #) get_grid(self, x, y)
     x and y are treated as the coordinates of a grid, and all points on the grid are interpolated and returned in an array.
     That is, if z = S.get_grid(x,y), z[i,j] is the interpolated value at the point (xi, yj)
 #) integral(xa, xb, ya, yb)
     Integrate the interpolated function over the indicated rectangle
 #) get_residual
+    Same as Spline
 #) get_knots
+    Same as Spline
 #) get_coeffs
+    Same as Spline